Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 6: Percentage bearing a Physical Illness by Age & Hours</em></p>
 </div>

-- The data shows no clear link between any social variables and an increased risk of developing physical illness.
+- **No clear link between any social variables and an increased risk of developing physical illness**.
 The only **_real_** indicator is the job role.

 - It is still a company-wide epidemic.
-According to this [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC10840111/?utm_source=chatgpt.com), MSDs are present in 33.8% - 95.3% of the adult population globally.
+According to this [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC10840111/?utm_source=chatgpt.com), **MSDs are present in 33.8% - 95.3% of the adult population globally**.
 That is a massive range.
-However, our dataset shows that for _all_ jobs, prevalence is in the uppermost percentiles suggesting a major problem at Thasos especially.
+However, our dataset shows that for _all_ jobs, prevalence is in the uppermost percentiles, suggesting a major problem at Thasos, especially.

 - Although not available in this dataset, I would want to conduct a further investigation into what percentage of each shift is spent seated at a desk.
 The hypothesis we could propose is:
   - **_"A greater proportion of work spent seated at a desk correlates to a greater proportion of MSDs"_**

-- The solution I would propose is to make greater investments into more ergonomic working arrangements for all employees.
-This [study](https://www.mdpi.com/2077-0383/14/9/3034?utm_source=chatgpt.com) showed a meaningful impact across the back, shoulders, neck and wrists; and this [study](https://www.emerald.com/shr/article/doi/10.1108/shr.2011.37210cab.006/354856/Reducing-the-impact-on-employers-and-employees-of) proved a 22:1 return on investment shown in increased productivity (coupled with a physiotherapist phone triage).
+- The solution would be to invest heavily in more ergonomic working arrangements for all employees.
+This [study](https://www.mdpi.com/2077-0383/14/9/3034?utm_source=chatgpt.com) **showed a meaningful impact across the back, shoulders, neck and wrists**; and this [study](https://www.emerald.com/shr/article/doi/10.1108/shr.2011.37210cab.006/354856/Reducing-the-impact-on-employers-and-employees-of) proved **a 22:1 return on investment shown in increased productivity** (coupled with a physiotherapist phone triage).

-- This will reduce the need for employees to take time off or leave the company altogether, thereby lowering employee turnover.
+- Reducing rates of physical illness **_will_** reduce turnover as evidenced in [both](https://www.wilmarschaufeli.nl/publications/Schaufeli/204.pdf?utm_source=chatgpt.com) of [these](https://pmc.ncbi.nlm.nih.gov/articles/PMC6163261/?utm_source=chatgpt.com) studies showing a direct correlation between higher MSD prevalence and how they're associated with a greater 'intention to leave' amongst employees.

 ### Mental Illness
 - **_"Current working conditions at Thasos contribute greatly towards the development of mental illness."_**